HusseinHamadi/Library-Management-System/README.md

 - `POST /api/borrow/{bookId}/patron/{patronId}`: Borrows a book for a patron.
 - `POST /api/return/{bookId}/patron/{patronId}`: Returns a borrowed book.

+## Testing:
+testing is implimentet for all layers and all methods

 ## How to Interact with the API

 You can interact with the API using tools like Postman, or Swagger UI.